 One of the best things that you can do is to have your student start bringing things home over Spring Break, or if you visit.
 On one of my visits in the spring, I had my daughter pack up her “winter” clothes/boots (yes, they do wear them in FL), and some other clothes that she knew that she could live without.
 She also packed-up some decorations, books, and extra school supplies.
 I was able to bring them home and then she brought even more home over Spring Break.
 It does help with the move-out especially because you want it to go fast.
 If your student lives a plane ride away, then they can start thinking of filling a Goodwill bag or two and getting things organized.

 If your daughter is going through sorority rush, there is no worry.
 At USF, it starts after school starts.
 There is no need to move in early for Rush.
 If your student lives in a sorority house or will be moving into the same apartment again, they should be fine.
 If it is a new apartment, it will depend on how quickly they can flip the apartment and have it ready.
 Check with the complex about moving in early if needed.
 Some will have a prorated fee involved.

 Now, what to do with all of their stuff?
 If they are staying on someone’s couch for a while, then they will need to store their things.
 Again, planning early is key.
 Short-term storage is not impossible to find, but I suggest inquiring early.
 USF recommends a few options.
-Check out our blog on Moving Out and storage here.
+Check out our blogs on Moving Out and Storage.